 Lets discuss Supply Chains – Supply chains are becoming increasingly digitalised at all levels, which, of course, leaves them vulnerable to cyberattacks.
-How can we mitigate risk in 2021 and ensure more secure and resilient supply chains?
+How can we mitigate risk and ensure more secure and resilient supply chains?

 Supply Chain Risk

 Supply chains continue to be a source of high-profile breaches and are an area of great focus.
 A lot of audit and assurance activities are based around those contracts with the highest commercial value which tend to be with large, well-established organisations and are frequently for commodity services.
 Nine23 can support you in understanding what Cyber Risks apply to your organisation and how best to understand these risks and how to mitigate them.

 The majority of organisations have suppliers that are important to the delivery of day-to-day business operations.
 And those suppliers have suppliers of their own underpinning aspects of their services to you.
 You can go quite far down that particular rabbit-hole and one of the key questions to consider for any organisation is when to stop looking and rely on assurances and contractual measures with the partner to address the remainder of concerns.